Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → RTF

-in preferences panel.
+in the preferences panel.

 → Epub